-Why is Trump hosting C Asia leaders; can he compete with Russia, China?
+Why is Trump hosting Central Asia leaders; are Russia, China his targets?

+Why is Trump hosting Central Asian leaders; are Russia, China his targets?

-US President Donald Trump to meet leaders from five central asian countries in Washington for 10th meeting of C5+1.
+US President Donald Trump to meet leaders from five Central Asian countries in Washington for 10th meeting of C5+1.

 United States President Donald Trump will host the heads of five Central Asian countries – Uzbekistan, Kazakhstan, Kyrgyzstan, Tajikistan and Turkmenistan – in an annual summit in Washington, DC, on Thursday.
 The group, founded in 2015, is known as C5+1, which refers to the five Central Asian countries and the US.